-It gave them an opportunity to reflect on what brings joy to Adam’s world.
+It will give them an opportunity to reflect on what brings joy to their world.

 Gratitude Thanksgiving Turkey Sensory Bin

 To create our Thanksgiving Turkey Sensory Bin I first set about creating 7 batches of colored rice.

 There are several ways to color rice but I opted for our favorite method – using paint.

 I pour economy long grain rice into a bowl and squirt a generous amount of paint on top.

 Using a metal spoon I stir the two ingredients together until the rice is completely covered in the paint.

 I then cover a baking tray with parchment paper and lay the rice on top.

 Ensure that the rice is spread out evenly across the tray then leave it to dry overnight.